Registration / Re-registration

 One of my supporting documents has been "rejected."
 What should I do?

-On the "PJ web" app for submitting documents online, I can only upload a single file, even though I have several files that correspond to the requested supporting document.
+On the “PJ web” app for submitting documents online, I can only upload one file, even though I have several files that correspond to the requested supporting document.

 There are also computer programs that allow you to merge multiple PDF documents (PDF printer).